 Record of Final Action:

 4.1.3.
 Little Goose: Juvenile fish will be bypassed and routed to the mid-river release outfall and full flow PIT-tag detection system, except during condition sampling as described below.

+*In 2018, the Little Goose bypass system will begin operations on March 1.
+Screens will be installed in at least the first three operational priority units by March 1, and additional units will be screened prior to April 1 if maintenance schedules allow.

-Condition sampling will begin April 1 to monitor fish descaling and other fish condition parameters, to ensure sampling systems are operating correctly prior to the start of transport, and to train personnel on facility operations and sampling protocol.
+Condition sampling will begin March 1 (2018 only*) to monitor fish descaling and other fish condition parameters, to ensure sampling systems are operating correctly prior to the start of transport, and to train personnel on facility operations and sampling protocol.

-From April 1 until the start of transport, condition sampling will occur every-other-day.
+From March 1 (2018 only*) until the start of transport, condition sampling will occur every-other-day.

 The sample goal should be 100 fish of the predominant salmonid species.